zulip/zulip/docs/markdown.md

 * The in-app markdown documentation (`templates/zerver/markdown_help.html`).
 * The list of changes to markdown at the end of this document.

+Important considerations for any changes are:

+* Security: A bug in the markdown processor can lead to XSS issues.
+  For example, we should not insert unsanitized HTML from a third-party web application into a Zulip message.
+* Uniqueness: We want to avoid users having a bad experience due to accidentally triggering markdown syntax or typeahead that isn't related to what they are trying to express.
+* Performance: Zulip can render a lot of messages very quickly, and we'd like to keep it that way.
+New regular expressions similar to the ones already present are unlikely to be a problem, but we need to be thoughtful about expensive computations or third-party API requests.
+* Database: The backend markdown processor runs inside a Python thread (as part of how we implement timeouts for third-party API queries), and for that reason we currently should avoid making database queries inside the markdown processor.
+This is a technical implementation detail that could be changed with a few days of work, but is important detail to know about until we do that work.
+* Testing: Every new feature should have both positive and negative tests; they're easy to write and give us the flexibility to refactor frequently.

 ## Zulip's Markdown philosophy

 Note that this discussion is based on a comparison with the original